MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-positional-consistency.md

 ---
 author: Mamaylya
-description: Learn about various factors that can affect positional consistency when anchoring a guide with the Dynamics 365 Guides PC app ms.author: mamaylya ms.date: 10/09/2020 ms.service: crm-online ms.topic: article
+description: Learn about things you can do to improve positional accuracy of holograms in Dynamics 365 Guides ms.author: mamaylya ms.date: 10/09/2020 ms.service: crm-online ms.topic: article
-title: Things that can affect positional consistency when anchoring a guide with the Dynamics 365 Guides PC app ms.reviewer: v-brycho
+title: Improve positional accuracy of holograms in Dynamics 365 Guides ms.reviewer: v-brycho
 ---

-# Improve positional accuracy of holograms in Dynamics 365 Guides PC app
+# Improve positional accuracy of holograms in Dynamics 365 Guides

 This article describes several things that can do to improve positional accuracy of holograms in Microsoft Dynamics 365 Guides.